-The Bylaws Committee shall consist of at least three members appointed by the Chief of Staff, one of whom shall be designated by the Chief of Staff as chairman.
+The Bylaws Committee shall consist of at least five members, two of which are not members of the MEC, appointed by the Chief of Staff, one of whom shall be designated by the Chief of Staff as chairman.
 Committee will meet as necessary.

-The duties of the Bylaws Committee are to:
+The duties of the Bylaws Committee shall include:

-- (a) conduct a review of the Bylaws at least every two (2) years or more frequently when deemed necessary; - (b) submit to the Medical Executive Committee recommendations for changes in the Bylaws; and - (c) receive and evaluate, for recommendation to the Medical Executive Committee, suggestions for modifying the Bylaws.
+- (a) conducting a review of the Bylaws at least every two (2) years or more frequently when deemed necessary; - (b) submitting to the Medical Executive Committee recommendations for changes in the Bylaws; and - (c) receiving and evaluating, for recommendation to the Medical Executive Committee, suggestions for modifying the Bylaws.